 EURGBP: 1.16 avg (Standard)

-GBPUSD: 1.18 avg (Standard)Forex Commission per Lot per Trade $0 Standard Accounts; $7 round turn on Raw Accounts Deposit Methods Visa, Mastercard, PayPal, Skrill, Neteller, Gate8, Dragonpay, Fasapay, VNPay, Pagsmile, BPay, POLi, AstroPay, Bank Transfer, Interac, Perfect Money, PayID, Jeton, MiFinity, XPay, Crypto Withdrawal Methods Mastercard, Visa, Local Bank Transfer, Bank Wire Transfer, Skrill, Neteller, AstroPay, PayPal, Dragonpay, Perfect Money, Jeton, Interac, Cryptocurrencies
+GBPUSD: 1.18 avg (Standard)Forex Commission per Lot per Trade $0 on Standard accounts; $7 round-turn on Raw accounts Deposit Methods Visa, Mastercard, PayPal, Skrill, Neteller, Gate8, Dragonpay, FasaPay, VNPay, Pagsmile, BPAY, POLi, AstroPay, Bank Transfer, Interac, Perfect Money, PayID, Jeton, MiFinity, XPay, Crypto Withdrawal Methods Mastercard, Visa, Local Bank Transfer, Bank Wire Transfer, Skrill, Neteller, AstroPay, PayPal, Dragonpay, Perfect Money, Jeton, Interac, Cryptocurrencies

 Global Prime is a reliable brokerage that has been providing low-cost trading services since 2010.
-Regulated by the watchdogs of Vanuatu and Australia, the broker facilitates trading with over 150 financial instruments, including indices, bonds, commodities, cryptocurrencies, and more than 50 currency pairs.
+Regulated by the financial authorities in Vanuatu and Australia, the broker provides access to more than 150 financial instruments, including indices, bonds, commodities, cryptocurrencies, and more than 50 currency pairs.

-Major-pair spreads on raw accounts start at zero pips, with most orders being executed within 10 milliseconds on average.
-The ASIC-regulated entity of the broker works with MT4 only, but those trading under the VFSC regulation will also have access to MT5 trading.
-Global Prime also plans to soon expand its range of supported platforms with TradingView.
+Major-pair spreads on Raw accounts start at zero pips, with most orders executed within 10 milliseconds on average.
+The broker’s ASIC-regulated entity supports MT4 only, while clients trading under VFSC regulation also have access to MT5.
+Global Prime also plans to expand its range of supported platforms with TradingView soon.

-These excellent trading conditions, coupled with a streamlined registration process, fee-free transactions to and from customer accounts, and round-the-clock support, have earned the broker a solid 4.7 score on Trustpilot.
-Still, there is scope for improvement as the company offers no cent and swap-free accounts for Islamic customers.
-The broker has no compensation scheme for client funds, either, which is yet another area Global Prime could improve in.
+These excellent trading conditions, coupled with a streamlined registration process, fee-free deposits and withdrawals, and round-the-clock support, have earned the broker a solid 4.7 rating on Trustpilot.
+Still, there is room for improvement, as the company does not offer cent or Islamic accounts.
+The broker has no compensation scheme for client funds, either, which is another area where Global Prime could improve.

 Key Pros